 Jellied Cranberry Sauce Made With Fresh Whole Cranberries is scrumptious, with just the right amount of tang.
 And takes just 30 minutes (plus time to refrigerate).
 Make it the day before you need it and it’s ready for your holiday dinner.

 Don’s Jellied Cranberry Sauce is my favorite cranberry sauce.
 Before I met Don, I didn’t like the whole cranberry made-at-home kind of cranberry sauce.
 Our family always bought the canned version.
-And, I must admit, I still like that kind, too.
+You know, the wiggly, jellied type that people simply dump out of the can.
+I must admit, I still like that kind, too.
 But Don’s Homemade Jellied Cranberry Sauce is a must at our Thanksgiving table.

-That’s because he adds cinnamon and the zest from an orange to the cranberries.
+That’s because he adds cinnamon and orange zest to the cranberries.
 It makes the cranberry sauce amazing.
+And the cinnamon has anti-inflammatory properties.
 If you prefer the traditional sauce, you can leave these two ingredients out.

 The Perfect Accompaniment